dxdc/node-red-contrib-join-wait/README.md

 > This can also be configured at runtime by passing an array using `msg.pathsToExpire`.

+- If the `Use regex` option is enabled, each item in the Paths array will be treated as a regular expression.

+> This can also be configured at runtime by passing `msg.useRegex` as a boolean.

 - `Paths topic` must be set to a `msg` property, which is used to check each flow to see if all of the elements in `Paths (Wait)` are matched.
 This can be `msg.topic`, `msg.paths`, etc. If this is not specified, `msg.paths` is the default.

 Note that `Paths topic` can be set in one of two ways: